PHPOffice/WMF/docs/usage/wmf.md

 ### `isWMF`

-The method allows to know if the file is supported by the library.
+The method returns if the file is supported by the library.

 ```php
 <?php